devbali/riverbox-docs/src/use-an-external-call.md

 This is a basic tutorial to walk you through the steps to go from logging in to executing a riverbox notebook by calling an external call to a pre-made notebook

+This is a whole separate project, with its own filesystem.
+It has a paper about "Delayed Fair Sharing" you can ask about on its filesystem (RAG).

 ## Login
 - From the landing page of the website, login.
 - This could be an OAuth or username-password style credentials.